Square Path Navigation using Encoder with the VEX Microcontroller

 7. Before building the model, make sure to connect the VEX Microcontroller to your computer with a USB A-Male to A-Male cable.

-8. In the Simulink model, click the Build Model button on the toolbar.
+8. In the Simulink model, go to the Hardware tab and click Build, Deploy & Start.
 The model will now be deployed to the VEX microcontroller.